Data-and-Vis-SDK/Data-and-Vis-SDK.github.io/index.md

 ### I/O and Data Management

 * [ADIOS2][ADIOS2]: An adaptable framework for HPC I/O supporting files, in situ, and in transit data movement.
+ADIOS2 also generates an HDF5 VOL Adapter.
-* [Darshan][Darshan]: An HPC I/O
+* [Darshan][Darshan]: An HPC I/O characterization tool.
-  characterization tool.
 * [HDF5][HDF5]: A data model, library, and file format for storing and managing data.
     * CUDA support (where applicable) is provided by the [HDF5 GPUDirect Storage